Zane Lovitt’s The Midnight Promise – A Detective’s Story in Ten Cases is an original and highly compelling twist on crime fiction.

 I truly hope The Midnight Promise makes its way out of the shadows and garners this talented Aussie author the commercial success he deserves.
 I will certainly be reading anything Zane Lovitt publishes in the future.

-UPDATE: Read our review of Zane Lovitt’s second novel released June 2016, Black Teeth.
+UPDATE: Read our review of Zane Lovitt’s second novel released in June 2016, Black Teeth.

 Genre: Crime-Detective, Drama, Thriller, Humour, Action